vaishavs/Functional-Programming-CPP/02_Designing_HO_Funcs/01_intro.md

 ## Modern C++ Alternatives (2025 Context)
-While raw function pointers are efficient, modern C++ (C++11 and later) provides more flexible alternatives: std::function: A type-safe wrapper that can store function pointers, lambdas, or functors.
+While raw function pointers are efficient, modern C++ (C++11 and later) provides more flexible alternatives:
+* std::function: A type-safe wrapper that can store function pointers, lambdas, or functors.
-Lambdas: Anonymous functions that can be passed directly to other functions without declaring a named function. std::invoke: A universal way to call any callable (added in C++17) that simplifies the syntax for member function pointers. std::function_fref: A type-safe function reference
+* Lambdas: Anonymous functions that can be passed directly to other functions without declaring a named function (internally converted to a functor by the compiler).
+* std::invoke: A universal way to call any callable (added in C++17) that simplifies the syntax for member function pointers.
-lambdas: Anonymous inline function converted to a functor internally by the compiler
+* std::function_fref: A type-safe function reference